 Reducing Interactions with Fishing Gear

-Longman’s beaked whales are caught as bycatch in fishing gear, such as in fisheries operating in Sri Lanka, leading to deaths and serious injuries.
+Longman’s beaked whales have been caught as bycatch in fishing gear, such as in fisheries operating in Sri Lanka, leading to deaths and serious injuries.

 Overseeing Marine Mammal Health and Stranding Response